-- The active filter is installed in parallel to the AC drive input.
-Therefore, the AC drive operates normally in the event of filter malfunction, ensuring uninterrupted operation of the wastewater plant.
-This topology ensures a reliable system with a high level of redundancy. - The active filter conserves energy by entering "sleep mode" when harmonics levels are low.
+The active filter is installed in parallel to the AC drive input.
+Therefore, the AC drive operates normally in the event of filter malfunction, ensuring uninterrupted operation of the hospital air conditioning system.
+This topology ensures a reliable system with a high level of redundancy.

+The active filter conserves energy by entering "sleep mode" when harmonics levels are low.
 When this capability is factored into the calculation, even greater electricity savings are possible than those outlined here.